jasonmcaffee/nn/README.md

 http://jsfiddle.net/jasonmcaffee/rdgmM/43/

 ###Compatability
-nevernull should work in all browsers.
+nevernull is written in vanilla javascript, and should work in all browsers.

 It has been tested on:
 IE 8, 9, 10
 Chrome
 Firefox
+Safari
+ios 7 Safari

 ##Performance